 We find that the majority problems leading to red eyes are not from infections, but often Dry eye, Blepharitis and allergic/seasonal conjunctivitis which would not benefit from anti-biotic medication.

 It may be that your case requires urgent intervention and so we ensure to see red eye patients as soon as possible upon arrival to the practice.
-We find a brief appointment (15 minutes) is sufficient to make a diagnosis.
+We find a dedicated appointment will also us to make a diagnosis.
 As the examination is only of the external eye, a full eye examination or refraction is not normally required.

 What Causes Dry Eye Disease?

 - Ageing over 60’s are the most common group to suffer